I have fallen in love with KITSCH vegan shampoo and conditioner bars. They are great…

 When you are eating in a restaurant, speak up about being a vegan.
 We used to look at the menu and try to figure out what we could eat.
 Now we let the waitstaff know we are vegan right away.
-Quite often we are delighted when they point out vegan options, or substitutions, and talk with the chef to ensure we are accommodated.
-We have enjoyed amazing meals because we spoke up.
+We are often delighted when they point out vegan options or substitutions and talk with the chef to ensure we are accommodated.
+We enjoyed amazing meals because we spoke up.

 Of course, when all else fails, you can always get the fries.:-)